Live Tracker · Alaska Lodging 2026

 Where do these numbers come from?

-We check each property's public booking calendar once a week and count how many room-nights are already claimed across July.
+We check each property's public booking calendar and count how many room-nights are already claimed across July, re-verifying through the booking season.
 No scraping, no estimates — just counting what the lodge itself publishes.
+Each snapshot shows the date we last checked.

 Why July?